 Caladrius Biosciences is a rather small company.
 It has a market capitalisation of US$32m, which means it is probably under the radar of most investors.
 Relatively few investors can influence the price of a smaller company, compared to a large company.
 This could explain the high beta value, in this case.

 What this means for you:

 Beta only tells us that the Caladrius Biosciences share price is sensitive to broader market movements.
 This could indicate that it is a high growth company, or is heavily influenced by sentiment because it is speculative.
 Alternatively, it could have operating leverage in its business model.
 Ultimately, beta is an interesting metric, but there's plenty more to learn.
 In order to fully understand whether CLBS is a good investment for you, we also need to consider important company-specific fundamentals such as Caladrius Biosciences’s financial health and performance track record.
-I urge you to continue your research by taking a look at the following:
+I highly recommend you dive deeper by considering the following:

 - Future Outlook: What are well-informed industry analysts predicting for CLBS’s future growth?
 Take a look at our free research report of analyst consensus for CLBS’s outlook.

 - Past Track Record: Has CLBS been consistently performing well irrespective of the ups and downs in the market?
 Go into more detail in the past performance analysis and take a look at the free visual representations of CLBS's historicals for more clarity.

 - Other Interesting Stocks: It's worth checking to see how CLBS measures up against other companies on valuation.
 You could start with this free list of prospective options.

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.